JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2017.md

 : Use classes from `org.apache.commons.imaging` instead.

-`com.intellij.psi.MultiplePsiFilesPerDocumentFileViewProvider.getLanguages` abstract method added : Implementation of this class is supposed to have several languages, so you need to explicitly implement it and return them all.
+`com.intellij.psi.MultiplePsiFilesPerDocumentFileViewProvider.getLanguages` abstract method added : An implementation of this class is supposed to have several languages, so you need to explicitly implement the method and return them all.

 `org.jetbrains.kotlin.idea.configuration.KotlinProjectConfigurator.changeCoroutineConfiguration` abstract method added : You need to implement this method and add the logic for updating the configuration in your build system.